jlandon/Alexandria/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 [![Twitter](https://img.shields.io/badge/twitter-@OvenBitsMobile-blue.svg?style=social)](http://twitter.com/OvenBitsMobile)

-A library of iOS Swift extensions that Oven Bits' iOS developers have found useful, and hopefully you will too.
+A library of Swift extensions to turbocharge your iOS development.

 ## Background

-As [Oven Bits'](http://ovenbits.com) iOS developers worked on their projects and explored the Swift language, we would find or come up with useful snippets.
-These snippets weren't enough to create a whole cohesive framework, such as [ModelRocket](https://github.com/ovenbits/ModelRocket), Oven Bits' iOS framework for creating JSON-based models, but the snippets were still useful.
-So we created a sort of "junk drawer" for all the little things we found useful and reusable.
+Here at [Oven Bits](http://ovenbits.com), we love Swift.
+We started using it when it was first released in 2014, and have been building large portions (or all) of our iOS applications in it since then.

+One of our favorite features in Swift are [extensions](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html), and we've been using them heavily to add conveniences to UIKit & Foundation, and help "make it our own".

-Alexandria (as in the [Library of Alexandria](https://en.wikipedia.org/wiki/Library_of_Alexandria)) represents the `extension`s of that "junk drawer" of snippets.
-We find them useful, and hopefully you will too.
+_Alexandria_ (as in the [Library of Alexandria](https://en.wikipedia.org/wiki/Library_of_Alexandria)) is the result of that work.
+We use it as our "standard library" when starting iOS applications, and find it greatly speeds up our development time, and helps us get our applications off the ground quicker.
+Hopefully you will too!

 ## Requirements